 - Geographical segments

 Corporate Hierarchy.
 This structural characteristic has a supporting role in influencing the interactions among Verizon’s employees and work units.
 This hierarchy enables the business to manage its operations as an integrated whole through the organizational structure.
 For example, an executive is responsible for the company’s information and technology architecture.
 Another executive is responsible for marketing.
 Each of the other main functional areas of the business is under a senior manager or executive with strategic direction from Verizon’s headquarters.
-Also, this feature of the organizational structure is developed around the main operations-based divisions.
+Also, this feature of the organizational structure is developed around the main customer-based divisions.
 For instance, the hierarchy allows corporate managers to address the strategic concerns of the company’s wireless operations for businesses.
-Thus, the corporate structure supports the need to seamlessly manage, grow and expand the operations of Verizon Communications, Inc., especially in its current main market in the United States.
+Thus, the corporate structure supports the need to seamlessly manage, grow, and expand the operations of Verizon Communications Inc. with the following departments:

 Geographical Segments.
-Geographical segments are a minor structural characteristic that influences decision-making processes among Verizon Communications, Inc.’s management teams.
-Considering that the emphasis of the organizational structure is on the divisions based on type of operations, geographical segments are not readily used as basis for strategy formulation.
-For example, most of the corporate strategies of the company consider all operations per operations-based division.
-Also, because of the operational focus of subsidiaries like Verizon Wireless within the U.S. telecommunications market, the corporate structure does not necessarily require managers to separately consider different geographical segments.
-Nonetheless, the following geographical segments in the corporate structure are notable because of the company’s increasing potential for global expansion, Verizon’s organizational structure has the following geographical segments:
+Geographical segments are a minor structural characteristic that influences decision-making processes among Verizon’s management teams.
+Considering that the emphasis of the organizational structure is on the divisions based on type of customers, geographical segments are not the main basis for strategy formulation.
+Verizon’s corporate strategies consider all operations per customer-based division of the company structure.
+Also, because of the operational focus on the U.S. telecommunications market, the corporate structure’s geographical segments are a minor consideration in strategic formulation among managers.
+Nonetheless, with the company’s increasing potential for global expansion, Verizon’s organizational structure has the following geographical segments: